 The West Wind Glendale 9 has been the only drive-in still operating in Arizona since 2013.
 Now, it’s the only game in town for those wanting to see a movie on a screen larger than a television or personal device.

-The West Wind isn’t the only drive-in that’s experienced a resurgence in recent weeks.
-Similar outdoor theaters across the country are reportedly doing big business during the COVID-19 outbreak while maintaining social-distancing restrictions.
+are reportedly doing big business during the COVID-19 outbreak while maintaining social-distancing restrictions.

 Darlene Stoudt of Tempe attended a recent double feature of The Invisible Man and The Hunt at the West Wind Glendale 9 with her husband, Richard.